-We have not declared or paid dividends on our common stock in the past two fiscal years.
+We have not declared or paid dividends on our common stock since our IPO.
 Neither Delaware law nor our amended and restated certificate of incorporation requires our board of directors to declare dividends on our common stock.
 Any future determination to declare cash dividends on our common stock will be made at the discretion of our board of directors and will depend on our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors may deem relevant.
 We do not anticipate paying cash dividends on our common stock for the foreseeable future.